-Now the explicit merging in the type SemilatticeOrder allows the projection interSLO. \leq , which is equal to $\lambda x, y$: (interSLO.U). ($x \doteq x$ (interSLO. \wedge)y) and interSLO.refl yields a proof that this order is reflexive - without needing to define the order or prove the axiom anew for the specific instance interSL.
+Now the explicit merging in the type SemilatticeOrder allows the projection interSL. \leq , which is equal to $\lambda x, y : r.U.$ $x \doteq x \wedge y$ and interSL.refl yields a proof that this order is reflexive - without needing to define the order or prove the axiom anew for the specific instance interSL.